DariuszDepta/7DaysWalkingChallenge/README.md

 txhash: 6FE7640A637A8D35C56661A6CDBD9E638C20B50244774F63AF871247A1C72E30
 ```

-Now lets query the transaction:
+Now let's query the transaction:

 ```shell
 $ sevdaysd q tx 6FE7640A637A8D35C56661A6CDBD9E638C20B50244774F63AF871247A1C72E30